MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ks_video_stream_config_caps.md

 GUID that specifies the video format type.
 Possible values include:

-KSDATAFORMAT_SPECIFIER_VIDEOINFO
+- KSDATAFORMAT_SPECIFIER_VIDEOINFO

-KSDATAFORMAT_SPECIFIER_VIDEOINFO2
+- KSDATAFORMAT_SPECIFIER_VIDEOINFO2

-KSDATAFORMAT_SPECIFIER_ANALOGVIDEO
+- KSDATAFORMAT_SPECIFIER_ANALOGVIDEO

-KSDATAFORMAT_SPECIFIER_VBI
+- KSDATAFORMAT_SPECIFIER_VBI

-KSDATAFORMAT_SPECIFIER_MPEG1_VIDEO
+- KSDATAFORMAT_SPECIFIER_MPEG1_VIDEO

-KSDATAFORMAT_SPECIFIER_MPEG2_VIDEO
+- KSDATAFORMAT_SPECIFIER_MPEG2_VIDEO

 This GUID is identical to the DirectShow AM_MEDIA_TYPE enumeration.
 For more information about AM_MEDIA_TYPE, see the DirectX SDK documentation.

 ### -field VideoStandard

 Specifies the analog video standards that are supported by the stream.
-This member can be set to one or more (logically ORed) values from the <a href="/windows-hardware/drivers/ddi/ksmedia/ne-ksmedia-ks_analogvideostandard">KS_AnalogVideoStandard</a> enumeration.
+This member can be set to one or more (logically ORed) values from the [KS_AnalogVideoStandard](/windows-hardware/drivers/ddi/ksmedia/ne-ksmedia-ks_analogvideostandard) enumeration.

 ### -field InputSize

-Specifies the size of the incoming signal. <b>InputSize</b> indicates the image rectangle's width and height, in pixels.
+Specifies the size of the incoming signal. **InputSize** indicates the image rectangle's width and height, in pixels.
 This is the largest signal that the filter can digitize with each pixel remaining unique.

 ### -field MinCroppingSize

-Specifies the smallest cropping rectangle allowed, as specified in the <b>rcSource</b> member of the <a href="/windows-hardware/drivers/ddi/ksmedia/ns-ksmedia-tagks_videoinfoheader">KS_VIDEOINFOHEADER</a> structure, which is associated with the <b>DataRange</b> member.
+Specifies the smallest cropping rectangle allowed, as specified in the **rcSource** member of the [**KS_VIDEOINFOHEADER**](/windows-hardware/drivers/ddi/ksmedia/ns-ksmedia-tagks_videoinfoheader) structure, which is associated with the **DataRange** member.

 ### -field MaxCroppingSize

-Specifies the largest cropping rectangle allowed, as specified in the <b>rcSource</b> member of the KS_VIDEOINFOHEADER structure, which is associated with the <b>DataRange</b> member.
+Specifies the largest cropping rectangle allowed, as specified in the **rcSource** member of the KS_VIDEOINFOHEADER structure, which is associated with the **DataRange** member.

 ### -field CropGranularityX